Nette Documentation Preview

 Static vs Non-static Approach

-To easily replace the FileSystem class with another class for example for testing purposes, use it non-statically:
+To easily replace the class with another one (e.g., a mock) for testing purposes, use it non-statically:

 class AnyClassUsingFileSystem